‘This is the Growing’

 Either for alcohol abuse or gasoline inhalation, they sleep their pains away and lie there in an abandonment that no person should be subjected to, much less a child.

 A lot of these children from the town had run away from home or they did not have families.
-One in five Zambians has AIDS and people die every day from uncontrolled epidemics and the consequence is too many children wandering lost in the towns, with no strength nor spark in the eyes like the ones from the villages.
+One in five Zambians has AIDS and people die every day from uncontrolled epidemics the consequence is too many children wandering lost in the towns, with no strength nor spark in their eyes like the ones from the villages.

 At 7.20 a.m. every Sunday, I was already by the gate to get a ride to the church.
 At home, I do not go.
 There I did not miss a Sunday.
 And gladly.
 No one forced us to go, but besides my usual curiosity which would drive me there anyway, it was a good way for the community to rely on us and know about our work there.